 What Is Pomelo Fruit?

 The pomelo fruit is a type of citrus fruit that is closely related to the grapefruit.
-Also known by its scientific name, Citrus maxima or Citrus grandis, the pomelo tree is native to Southern Asia and is considered the largest citrus fruit from the rue family.
+Also known by its scientific name, Citrus maxima or Citrus grandis, the pomelo tree is native to Southern Asia and considered the largest citrus fruit from the rue family.

 The skin of the fruit ranges in color from pale green to yellow, and the inside flesh can be either white, red or pink.
 However, there are several different varieties and hybrids available, all of which vary slightly in terms of size, color and appearance.